reactgraphqlacademy/fb-messenger/README.md

 3. Refactor your logger and thunk middleware so you can use them along with `{ applyMiddleware } from 'redux'` in the createStore function

-4. In configureStore.dev.js, replace the addLoggerMiddleware and addPromiseSupportToDispatch that you've created with the ones in npm: redux-logger and redux-thunk.
+4. In configureStore.dev.js, replace the addLoggerMiddleware and addPromiseSupportToDispatch that you've created with the ones in npm: `redux-logger` and `redux-thunk`.
 Note, we already did `yarn add redux-logger` and `yarn add redux-thunk`.

 5. Using thunks, add loading indicators to the fetchConversation action creator in /actions/conversation.js